 What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

-Any plan that attracts your target audience — thus making your content meaningful — can be freely called a perfect content plan.
+Any content plan that attracts your target audience — thus making your content meaningful — can be freely called a perfect content plan.

 Luckily, in this blog post, we’ll show you the way toward a perfect content plan in 5 simple steps.